-With the passage of time, data is becoming more significant to business decision-making.
-This means you need platforms that can gather, store, and analyze data.
-A data repository is one such virtual storage entity that can help you consolidate and manage critical enterprise data.
+With time, data is becoming more significant to business decision-making.
+This means you need solutions to gather, store, and analyze data.
+A data repository is a virtual storage entity that can help you consolidate and manage critical enterprise data.

-In this blog, we’ll give a brief overview of what is a data repository, its common examples, and key benefits.
-Next, we’ll also cover some main challenges and best practices associated with a data repository.
+In this blog, we’ll give a brief overview of a data repository, its common examples, and critical benefits.

 What is a Data Repository?